Shubhankt1/redis-orders/README.md

 npx tsx seed/createIndex.ts
 ```

 These commands will reserve a Bloom filter and create the RediSearch index for restaurant hashes.
+Make sure the Redis container is running before you execute them.

 ## Run